AustinoBlack/VirginiaCensus/README.md

 - Notes:
-  used Homebrew (https://brew.sh/) to install libpq thank you to this article to elaborating more on the libpq library and its functions (https://dev.to/omarsaad/building-a-postgresql-database-client-with-libpq-in-c-connecting-and-executing-queries-5a51)
+  used Homebrew (https://brew.sh/) to install libpq thank you to this article to elaborating more on the libpq library and its functions (https://dev.to/omarsaad/building-a-postgresql-database-client-with-libpq-in-c-connecting-and-executing-queries-5a51) unit testing using CTest, although an easier way of file comparison is yet to be found.